-To understand more about Pleionie culture, Max Akam has created a monthly calendar which was published in “More Orchids in Victoria, 2002.”
-The following is an extract from his calendar for the cultivation of pleionies in the Victorian cooler months from June-August.
+To understand more about Pleione culture, Max Akam has created a monthly calendar which was published in “More Orchids in Victoria, 2002.”
+The following is an extract from his calendar for the cultivation of pleiones in the Victorian cooler months from June-August.

 - At this time of year the bulbs are dormant, so now is the time to purchase more bulbs to add to your collection.
 Those of Pleione formosana are the most readily available.
 There are many different clones, for example, P. formosana ‘Pricei’, P. formosana ‘Serenity’, P. formosana ‘Oriental Jewel’, P. formosana ‘Clare’ and P. formosana ‘Polar Sun’.
 The last two have white flowers, while the most common clone in Melbourne is P. formosana ‘Blush of Dawn‘.

 - When buying Pleiones, his advice is to select undamaged bulbs that are 30-40 mm in diameter and of a good green colour (or purplish black in some clones).
 They should have at least one new growth enclosed in a brown sheath on the side of the bulb.
 Well-grown bulbs can produce up to three new growths from their base each season.
 If the original old shriveled bulb is still attached, remove it carefully and discard.
 Trim the roots of the new bulbs back to a length of about 40 mm.
 These shortened roots will help anchor the bulb in its mix and prevent it from pushing itself out of the mix as its new roots begin to grow.
 For further information see the full article by Max Akam.